 You’ll find on the label them under the following names in the ingredient list:

 - Milk Powder

-More rarely, you might also find the following non-vegan ingredients, in particular in dark chocolate with additional toppings like toffee, coffee, nougat, etc.
+More rarely, you might also find the following animal products on the list of ingredients, in particular for dark chocolate with additional toppings like toffee, coffee, nougat, etc.

 Is Milk Chocolate Vegan?

 Milk chocolate is almost certainly not vegan.
 Some milk chocolates are made with plant-based milk, but the vast majority are made with milk.

 The base recipe for White Chocolate contains Cocoa Butter (which is often vegan), soy lecithin, sugar, sometimes vanilla, and almost universally, milk solids.